SamLee-dedeboy/VisEngineeringGuide/responsive-layout/growing-scroll-region/README.md

 }
 ```

-This css will **NOT** work because `overflow-y: scroll` requires the element to have a `max-height` specified.
-However, we have a *dynamic* max height here: the max-height of the scroll panel is dependent on how much space is left in the container.
+This CSS will **NOT** work because `overflow-y: scroll` requires the element to have a `max-height` specified.
+However, we have a *dynamic* max height here: the max height of the scroll panel is dependent on how much space is left in the container.

 </div>